eddieantonio/cmput296/lab-8.md

 Complex1.prototype = Complex3.prototype;
 ```

-Add a method to the class defined using the ES6 method:
+Add a method to the class defined using the ES6 style:

 ```javascript
 Complex3.prototype.keepItReal = function () { alert(this.real); };